All I Need (Sylvester album)

-All I Need is the sixth studio album by the American recording artist Sylvester.
+All I Need, later reissued as Do Ya Wanna Funk is the sixth studio album by the American recording artist Sylvester and first released on Megatone Records.
 The album was praised by the LGBT community media as a return to form, recalling the energy of "You Make Me Feel (Mighty Real)" released four years earlier.
 The San Francisco Sentinel wrote that the album was "pure pop geared directly for the I-Beam crowd that wants to boogie down for seven cuts."
 The Bay Area Reporter said the album was "masterful", gushing "Syl doesn't just present music, he is music at its dynamic best."
 Mainstream music magazine Billboard noted that the album was "his most consistent [and] interesting" since the late 1970s.
 In a retrospective review, AllMusic assessed the album poorly, writing that Sylvester "was now floundering, with his high-energy brand of disco out of fashion."
 In 2022, Rolling Stone ranked "Do Ya Wanna Funk" number 179 in their list of 200 Greatest Dance Songs of All Time.